 These are known as the meta title and the meta description as well.
 The reason they have a different name is that because they are normally hidden in the code of your website.

-You are unlikely ever look at your site and see the meta title and meta description unless you see them at the browser bar at the top of your site when sometimes your site title is used.
+You are unlikely ever look at your site and see the meta title and meta description unless you see them at the browser bar at the top of your site.

 What you are going to do is to see how you can get control over your Joomla metadata.
 One quick note before you begin.
 Google has a mind of its own.